-The early 2000’s saw a shift away from centralized data warehouses to a distributed model.
+The early 2000’s saw a shift away from centralized data systems to a distributed model.
 These new NoSQL database systems could store vast amounts of data distributed across cheap commodity computers thereby lowering the cost of owning and analyzing massive amounts of data.

 In a typical distributed system, users would write queries, which would then be mapped to the individual nodes that carry a part of the data.
 The intermediate results from each of these nodes would then be reduced to get the final result.